mariomac/gomem/slides/slides.md

 BenchmarkPointers-4  5000000     332 ns/op    79 B/op   1 allocs/op
 ```

-Passing arguments by value is ~23% faster than using pointers!
+Our code (including random number generation and scoring operations) using values is ~23% faster than using pointers!

 # Digging into the results